kizniche/Mycodo/mycodo-manual.md

 Enable Range Selector | Show a set of navigation buttons at the top of the graph to quickly change the display duration.
 Enable Graph Shift | If enabled, old data points are removed when new data is added to the graph.
 Only recommended to enable if Enable Navbar is enabled.
 Enable Custom Colors | Use custom colors for Input, Output, and PID lines.
 Select the colors with the buttons that appear below this checkbox.
+Manual Y-Axis Min/Max | Set the minimum and maximum y-axes of a particular graph.
+Set both the minimum and maximum to 0 to disable for a particular y-axis.

 ### Gauges